AviatrixSystems/Controller-HA-for-AWS/README.md

 7. How do I make lambda talks to controller privately within the VPC?

-   - Launch CFT like you normally would.
-Attach lambda to the VPC form the AWS console.
-Ensure that the VPC that you have attached has internet access via NAT gateway or VPC endpoints.
-You can also ensure lambda has internet access by attaching an EIP(Elastic IP) to the lambda ENI(Network Interface).
-After ensuring that lambda has internet access you can modify the API_PRIVATE_ACCESS environment variable to True.
+   - Launch CFT with Private access set to True.
+Attach lambda to the VPC from the AWS console.
+Ensure that the VPC that you have attached the lambda to has internet access via NAT gateway or VPC endpoints.
+You can also ensure that lambda has internet access by attaching an EIP(Elastic IP) to the lambda ENI(Network Interface).
 Please ensure that everything is reverted before you destroy the stack.
-Otherwise the lambda will not have internet access to respond to CFT
+Otherwise the lambda will not have internet access to respond to the CFT(CFT may get stuck on destroy).